codeDeviator/Implementation-Journal/README.md

 ### **2\.
 Introduction**

 * **Project Overview**: Briefly describe the project, its purpose, and its significance.
+A flexible, responsive, and easy-to-use crossword component for React apps.
 * **Objective**: What is the main goal of the project?
 Include the problem it aims to solve or the functionality it intends to add.
 * **Tools & Technologies**: List the programming languages, frameworks, tools, and platforms used (e.g., React.js, TypeScript, Linux commands, etc.).